TinyBlueRobots/CanopyScript/README.md

 quit()
 ```

+Just save this as an .fsx file and run it.
+Boom.

-If you want to organise your scripts into subdirectories, just make sure that you modify the load command to read the refs file from the parent directory e.g. ```#load "..\\refs.fsx"```
+If you want to organise your scripts into subdirectories, make sure that you modify the load command to read the refs file from the parent directory e.g. ```#load "..\\refs.fsx"```

 Have a look the documentation for all the possible actions and assertions: